HIBMS/SATOMI/README.md

 # SATOMI（DICOM Viewer for Smartphone）

 ## Overview
+**This software is for research and educational purposes only.
+It is not intended for clinical use.**
 SATOMI is a lightweight and intuitive DICOM image viewer designed for mobile devices.
 It allows healthcare professionals to view and analyze medical images on their smartphones with ease.

 ## Features